 Collective Collaborative Blog of the Month:

-Sharing our love for all things music since 2015.
+Sharing our love of all things music since 2015.

-Click here for a scanned version of our latest zine and see where you can pick up a free copy.
+Click here for the digital version of our latest zine and see where you can pick up a free copy.

 SONG OF THE WEEK

 T&E writer Greg Gonzales says, "When it comes to protest and revolutionary hymns, you can't go wrong with 'Bella Ciao.'
 Essentially, the story goes, a revolutionary fighter says goodbye, dies for the cause, and flowers grow out of the spot where they rest, where the people honor them.
 Abused workers sang it in 1800s Northern Italian paddy fields, the Partisans (likely) sang it through the Italian Civil War, and now movements worldwide adopt it as their own.
 Diego Moreno's version fuses the Italian Partisan battle cry into that of the guerrilla warriors of the Mexican-American War, swapping out "Partisano" for "La Guerrillero" in the final lines, mixing together Spanish and Italian throughout.
 You can find this song in almost every language and every genre -- no matter where we live, there's a cause worth dying for.
 Honorable Mentions:

 La Fanfarria del Capitan (Balkan beat, Cumbia, ska), Skassapunka (ska-punk), and Chumbawamba.